 It really depends.
-We pretty much always have a decent line-up of commissions going at any given time, so delays can vary, but we try not to get scheduled out much more than a month or so at the most.
-For simple, single card commissions, we can usually squeeze them in sooner.
+We pretty much always have a decent line-up of commissions going at any given time, so delays can vary, but we try not to get scheduled out too much more than a month or so.
+For simple, single card commissions, we can sometimes squeeze them in sooner.
 When you contact us about alters, we’ll let you know if we’ve got a pile of commissions ahead of you in the list!

 Yup!
-There’s no real limit on the size of your order, but depending on what other commissions we have going, a full EDH deck may end up taking a back seat to someone who only wants one or two simple alters, and getting spread out over a longer period of time, just so no one’s waiting a month for their one basic land, or something…
+There’s no real limit on the size of your order, but depending on what other commissions we have going, a full EDH deck may end up taking a back seat to someone who only wants one or two simple alters, and getting spread out over a longer period of time, just so no one’s waiting two months for their one basic land, or something…

 When you decide to commission something from us, we can just send a simple Paypal invoice to your paypal-associated email.
 If you don’t have Paypal, we can still send you an invoice that works with credit cards and assorted other methods.

 Are alters legal in competitive play?
 Technically yes, but it’s really all up to the judge.
 The upshot is that, with most alters, you’re probably fine at FNM, I wouldn’t bring them to the Pro-Tour, for everything else, check with the head judge first!
 Here are the official rules:

 MAGIC: THE GATHERING® TOURNAMENT RULES